semver/semver/semver.md

 precedence than a smaller set, if all of the existing fields are equal.
 Example: 1.0.0-alpha < 1.0.0-alpha.beta < 1.0.0-alpha.1 < 1.0.0-beta < 1.0.0-beta.2 < 1.0.0-beta.11 < 1.0.0-rc.1 < 1.0.0.
+See the "Precedence" section below for more details and pseudocode.

 Parsing Logic